basisproject/paper/src/05-banking.md

 The value of dividends and the terms of the initial or ongoing investment would be at the discretion of the regional banks venture program managers.

+## Private banking

+The existence of a regional bank does not exclude in-region private banks from existing ("private" meaning banks started and run by regional members).
+Members of a region might want to start a credit union as a way to get interest return on their funds, or an entrepreneur with a background in finance might want to start a private bank that focuses on a particular segment of investment they think is missing from the regional bank's allocations.

+As with all other regional companies, profits are not able to be distributed to workers and are taxed if left too long.
+Banks could distribute this profit as interest or use it to reinvest into more loans.

 ## Outside funding

 Companies that choose to seek financing from banks outside the regional economy must be set up as subsidiaries to protect the region's assets from seizure.
 This will likely be a more intricate process than seeking capital from within the region, although it's possible this could be streamlined enough to be fairly cheap for both the region itself and the entrepreneur (who would be responsible for all filing fees).

-## Private banking

-The existence of a regional bank does not exclude private banks from existing.
-Members of a region might want to start a credit union as a way to get interest return on their funds, or an entrepreneur with a background in finance might want to start a private bank that focuses on a particular segment of investment they think is missing from the regional bank's allocations.
+The legal process of this would be managed by an arm of the regional bank.